cospired/javascript/packages/eslint-config-base/README.md

 ### @cospired/eslint-config-base

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint`, `eslint-plugin-eslint-comment`, `eslint-plugin-import` and `eslint-plugin-hapi`.
+It requires `eslint`, `eslint-plugin-eslint-comment`, `eslint-plugin-import` and `@hapi/eslint-plugin-hapi`.

 If you use yarn, run `npm info "@cospired/eslint-config-base@latest" peerDependencies` to list the peer dependencies and versions, then run `yarn add --dev <dependency>@<version>` for each listed peer dependency.
 See below for npm instructions.